 The Ohio-to-Erie Trail is a cross-state bikeway that's currently under construction in Ohio.
+When completed, one will be able to ride from the Ohio River in Cincinnati to Lake Erie at Cleveland, almost exclusively on off-road trails.
 [Scroll past 'Specs & Facts' to continue reading.]

 Trail Specs & Facts: